 2019 Grant Recipients and their Projects

 Since 2002, ForestGEO has annually awarded grant funding to a small number of students and researchers to conduct research at forest dynamics sites in the network.
 During the 2019 grant year ForestGEO awarded a total of $60,000 to seven individuals who will carry out research in 10 ForestGEO plots.
-Read about their projects below, and remember that the deadline for our 2020 call is May 29 at 5:00 PM, ET.
+Read about their projects below, and remember that the deadline for our 2021 call is June 18.

 Vanessa Rubio, a PhD candidate at the University of Maryland, seeks to identify the plant community assembly mechanisms that maintain high species diversity in the Colombian Amazon.
 Specifically, her project will explore the relationships between soil nutrients, light availability, and seedling agglomeration with seedling characteristics.
 As the majority of mortality occurs in seedlings, understanding seedling characteristics is especially important for unraveling the processes giving rise to the species distribution of adult trees.
 Vanessa hopes her research in Amacayacu will provide a deeper understanding of seedling function that will increase our ability to predict species distributions and performance in tropical forests.

 Evan Gora, a postdoctoral fellow at the University of Louisville, wants to improve understandings of carbon cycling by better representing the decomposition of trees.
 Using data on both the location and time of death for each dead tree in ForestGEO’s Amacayacu, San Lorenzo, and Barro Colorado Island plots, Evan will reconstruct patterns of decomposition over the past 35 years using approximately 15,000 trees.
 He will combine the information about decomposition with existing data about tree traits and environmental characteristics to develop a reliable model of decomposition, which, ultimately, will help in forest management decisions as we address the challenges of climate change.